 • Use the proper fuel for gas and kerosene units.
 Using the wrong fuel can start a fire.

 Additional Safety Concerns for Electric Heaters:

 • Use a unit that has been certified by a reputable testing laboratory.
 Look for the laboratory’s logo, such as UL or ETL, on the cord or unit.

 • Never use extension cords with electric space heaters.
 Extension cords may not be able to adequately power the unit, which increases the risk of shock, overheating and fire.

 • Check plugs and outlets when the unit is running.
 The plug should fit snugly into the outlet.
 If the outlet or plug is hot, turn the unit off.

 • Don’t run cords under furniture or rugs.
 Cords can overheat, which can cause a fire.

 • Never touch the device if you are wet.
 This can result in a shock.
 Don’t use the unit around a water source, in bathrooms or in humid basements.

-If you question the safety of your space heaters power source, ask a certified electrician to inspect it.
-Call the licensed electricians at Hop2It Electrical to answer your questions and provide more information about proper space heater use.
+If you question the safety of your space heater’s power source, reach out to the certified electricians at Hop2It for an electrical safety inspection.
+You can also give us a call if you have any questions, and we can provide more information about proper space heater use.
 Follow these tips and keep your loved ones safe and warm!